History of trade of the People's Republic of China: Trading partners

 The United States banned trade with China until the early 1970s.
 Thereafter trade grew rapidly, and after the full normalization of diplomatic and commercial relations in 1979, the United States became the second largest importer to China and in 1986 was China's third largest partner in overall trade.
 Most American goods imported by China were either high-technology industrial products, such as aircraft, or agricultural products, primarily grain and cotton.

 Western Europe has been important in Chinese foreign trade since the mid-1960s.
 The Federal Republic of Germany, in particular, was second only to Japan in supplying industrial goods to China during most of this period.
 China followed a policy of shopping widely for its industrial purchases, and it concluded deals of various sizes with nearly all of the West European nations.
 In 1986 Western Europe accounted for nearly 18 percent of China's foreign trade, with imports exceeding exports.

 Third World countries have long served as a market for Chinese agricultural and light industrial products.
 In 1986 developing countries purchased about 15 percent of Chinese exports and supplied about 8 percent of China's imports.
 China has increased trade and investment ties with many African countries such as Chad, the Sudan, and the Democratic Republic of Congo, partly to secure strategic natural resources such as oil and minerals.

-Today, China's main export markets, in order of importance, are the European Union (20.4%), United States (17.7%), Hong Kong (13.4%), and Japan (8.1%).
-China's main import markets, in order of importance, are Japan (13.3%), European Union (11.7%), South Korea (10.9%), Taiwan (9.1%), and the United States (7.2%).

 The UK is the second biggest investor in China and to note the biggest in America.